streamingfast/substreams/docs/concepts-and-fundamentals/modules.md

 A few notable facts and use cases for working store modules include:

 Stores should only be used when reading data from another Substreams module that is downstream.
-Stores cannot be output as a stream, except in development mode.
+Stores cannot be outputted as a stream, except in development mode.
 Stores are used to implement the Dynamic Data Sources pattern from Subgraphs; keeping track of contracts that were created, in order to filter the next block with that information.
 Do not use stores to query anything from them downstream of the Substreams output.
 For that, use a sink and shape the data for proper querying.
 Need input 05